White people: A social category formed by colonialism

 In the British colonies in North America and the Caribbean, the designation English or Christian was initially used in contrast to Native Americans or Africans.
 Early appearances of White race or White people in the Oxford English Dictionary begin in the seventeenth century.
 Historian Winthrop Jordan reports that, "throughout the [thirteen] colonies the terms Christian, free, English, and white were ... employed indiscriminately" in the seventeenth century as proxies for one another.
 In 1680, Morgan Godwyn "found it necessary to explain" to English readers that "in Barbados, 'white' was 'the general name for Europeans.'"
-Several historians report a shift towards greater use of white as a legal category alongside a hardening of restrictions on free or Christian blacks.
-White remained a more familiar term in the American colonies than in Britain well into the 1700s, according to historian Theodore W. Allen.
+Several historians report a shift towards greater use of White as a legal category alongside a hardening of restrictions on free or Christian blacks.
+White remained a more familiar term in the American colonies than in Britain well into the 18th century, according to historian Theodore W. Allen.

 Scientific racism

 Western studies of race and ethnicity in the eighteenth and nineteenth centuries developed into what would later be termed scientific racism.
-Prominent European scientists writing about human and natural difference included a white or west Eurasian race among a small set of human races and imputed physical, mental, or aesthetic superiority to this White category.
+Prominent European pseudoscientists writing about human and natural difference included a White or West Eurasian race among a small set of human races and imputed physical, mental, or aesthetic superiority to this White category.
 These ideas were discredited by twentieth-century scientists.